Table of Contents

 18. Co-operative Societies

-The 97th Constitutional Amendment Act of 2011 granted cooperative societies a constitutional status and provided for their protection.
-It gives the Parliament the authority to create the necessary laws regarding multi-state cooperative societies, and it gives state legislatures the authority to do the same for other cooperative societies.
+The 97th Constitutional Amendment Act of 2011 gave cooperative societies constitutional status and protection.
+It allows Parliament to make laws for multi-state cooperative societies, while state legislatures can make laws for other cooperative societies.

 Check here: Important Articles of Indian Constitution